asyncapi/training/VIDEO_2_SCRIPT.md

 ### Event-driven architecture

-Event-driven architecture is a software model and architecture used to design applications.
+Event-driven architecture, also known as EDA, is a software model and architecture used to design applications.
 In such a system, the capture, communication, processing, and permanence of events are the core structure of the solution.
 This differs from the traditional request-based model.

 But, what’s an event?
-Let’s go backwards…
+Let's examine what this concept means from a technological perspective.

 Events are those significant changes in the state of a system's hardware or software.
-An event and its notification are not the same things: the latter is a message that the system sends to communicate to another part of the system that a certain event occurred.
+Sometimes, people confuse an event with a notification, however, they're different things.
+A notification is a message that the system sends to communicate to another part of the system that a certain event occurred.

 Events can originate from internal or external sources.
 They can be generated by a user's activity, for example, when users click the mouse or press a key; from an external source, as in the case of a sensor; or from the system, for instance, when a program is loaded.

 This type of architecture is composed of event producers and event consumers.
-The former detects events and represents them as messages.
-It does so without knowing the event consumer or the result that the latter will generate.
+Event producers detect and represent events as messages without any previous knowledge of the event consumer.

-Once an event is detected, it is transmitted from the producer to the consumers through event channels.
-There it is processed asynchronously thanks to a platform for this purpose.
-When an event occurs, it must be reported to the consumers, who could process it or simply receive it.
+The event producer then transmits the message(?) through a series of event channels to the event consumer where a platform receives it.
+There, the event can be either processed to execute an appropriate response, or simply received.
+Either way, the processing platform reports the activity to the event consumer.

 The processing platform will execute the appropriate response for the event and send the activity to the corresponding consumers.
 This downstream activity corresponds to where the result of the event will be seen.